Misterio77/website/_src/cv.md

 ## Industry experience

-### Zoocha (2023-present)
+### Zoocha (2023-2024)

 [Zoocha](https://zoocha.com) is a digital agency, specially focused on Drupal development.
-Clients include government, universities, and private companies.
+Drupal is something between a framework and a CMS, allowing for great extensibility and development experience, while letting final users intuitively manage content.
+Zoocha's clients include government, universities, and private companies.

-#### DevOps Engineer (2023-present)
+#### DevOps Engineer (2023-2024)

-As part of the DevOps, we aim to tackle technical debt and support developers with better tooling and practices, while simultaneously taking care of cloud operations and making sure everything is running smoothly.
+As part of the DevOps team, I mainly tackled technical debt and supported developers with better tooling and practices, while simultaneously taking care of cloud operations and making sure everything was running smoothly.

+While Zoocha was a smaller company, it was my first time working with other DevOps professionals, and I learned a lot about task prioritization, organization, and processes.

 ### U-Get (2020-2023)